microsoft/mttl/README.md

 ### Pre-Configured Scripts

 Alternatively, you can run the pre-configured scripts from the `scripts` folder.
 For example:

     bash scripts/mhr_pretrain.sh

+### Know Issues
+If you run into issues with protoc `TypeError: Descriptors cannot not be created directly.`, you can try to downgrade protobuf to 3.20.*:

+    pip install protobuf==3.20.*

 ## Running Tests